dgarciabriseno/helioviewer-event-interface/docs/dev/datasources.md

 1. Check if requested range is already cached
 2. If cache hit, then do nothing!
-3. If cache miss, schedule asynchronous request
+3. If cache miss, schedule asynchronous request which returns translated data.

 <details>
 <summary>Reference Code</summary>